Like every other racket sport, knowledge to hold a tennis racket is the most fundamental learning for every new aspirant.

 Two-handed Backhand Grip

-There are some important points to consider to make your grip most effective.
+There are some important points to consider to make your grip the most effective.

 - Hold your tennis racket at the end of the handle.
 That will make your grip more flexible and it is easy to maneuver with the racket which will effectively increase your racket speed.